Updated: 20th August 2019

 Is it any wonder France is the most touristed country in the world?
 Well, yes, actually; for me anyway.
 On my first visit to Paris, I failed to see its charm.
 In fact, it wasn’t until my third time in the city of love that I truly understood how special Paris is.
 Thankfully, in the meantime, I’d discovered plenty of other fantastic destinations in France to fall in love with.

 From the famed coastline running through Nice to the blessed Bordeaux wines and medieval castle towns; France offers a grand platter of possible vacation destinations beyond Paris.

 I guess what I’m trying to say is, don’t just head to the capital on your trip to France as many do while trying to hit up as many iconic sights in Europe on their journey.
 But stay awhile.
 Settle into the carefree life of excellent wines and even better cuisine and see the country beyond the Eiffel Tower.
-Once you’ve got your ETIAS for France which will be required from 2021 for visitors from eligible countries, it makes total sense to make the most out of your visit, so why not try and tie some of these weekend breaks in France together into a bigger trip.

 Here are ten places in France to get you started, each offering a different flavour of France.